wondwossen-gm/git_practice1/README.md

 # git_practice1
-This is a 2nd line added.
+This is a 2nd line command.